darrenchilton/imac-health-monitor/README.md

 ## Use Cases

-### Primary Use Case: VMware Correlation Analysis
+### Primary Use Case: VMware Correlation Analysis (ONGOING)
 The v3.1 monitoring additions enable analysis of whether VMware Fusion 12.2.4 with legacy guest operating systems (Mac OS X 10.3 Panther, Windows 7) is causing GPU freezes and system instability on macOS Sonoma.

+**Current Status: Data Collection Phase**
+- **Goal**: Collect 2-3 weeks of data with regular VMware usage
+- **Progress**: Insufficient data collected so far (VMware running in <10% of samples)
+- **Needed**: More samples with VMware actively running VMs to establish correlation
+- **Timeline**: Continue monitoring before drawing conclusions

 **Analysis Workflow:**
 1. **Collect Data** (2-3 weeks): System automatically records VMware status, running VMs, and GPU errors every 20 minutes
+2. **Minimum Sample Size**: Need at least 30-50 samples with VMware running VMs for statistical significance
-2. **Create Airtable Views**: Filter by VMware Status = "Running" vs "Not Running"
+3. **Create Airtable Views**: Filter by VMware Status = "Running" vs "Not Running"
-3. **Compare Metrics**: Analyze error_gpu_1h, GPU Freeze Detected, and Health Score
+4. **Compare Metrics**: Analyze error_gpu_1h, GPU Freeze Detected, and Health Score
-4. **Identify Correlation**: Determine if GPU issues correlate with VMware usage
+5. **Identify Correlation**: Determine if GPU issues correlate with VMware usage
-5. **Make Decision**: Upgrade to VMware 13.5+, migrate to UTM, or investigate other causes
+6. **Make Decision**: Upgrade to VMware 13.5+, migrate to UTM, or investigate other causes

-**Expected Insights:**
+**Expected Insights (After Sufficient Data Collection):**
 - GPU error rate with VMware running vs. not running
 - Which specific VMs (Mac 10.3 vs Windows 7) cause more problems
 - Resource usage patterns when VMs are active
 - Whether migration to modern virtualization is justified

+**Note:** Early data (22 samples with only 2 VMware running) is insufficient to draw conclusions.
+System shows high error rates (19,000+/hour) regardless of VMware status, but this may be due to lack of VMware usage in samples.
+Continue data collection during periods of active VM usage.

 ### Secondary Use Cases